 Large-group plans (mostly self-insured) make up about two-thirds of the group market.
-Commercially insured large-group plans are required to be guaranteed issue under the ACA, which was not previously the case.
+Commercially insured (as opposed to self-insured) large-group plans are required to be guaranteed issue under the ACA, which was not previously the case.
 Small-group plans account for the other third.
 (About 18 million people in 2012 were insured on group plans with fewer than 50 employees).

 HIPAA made small-group plans guaranteed issue nearly two decades ago, but did not set rules regarding the pricing of those plans.
 States were allowed to implement their own regulations for how group plans could be priced, and many states did not require modified community rating in the small-group market prior to the ACA.